diku-dk/futhark/docs/language-reference.rst

 .................

 Terminate execution with an error if ``cond`` evaluates to false, otherwise produce the result of evaluating ``e``.
-Make sure that ``e`` produces a meaningful value that is used subsequently (it can just be a variable), or dead code elimination can easily remove the assertion.
+Unless ``e`` produces a value that is used subsequently (it can just be a variable), dead code elimination may remove the assertion.

 ``a with [i] <- e``
 ...................